3willows/easyAffirmation/README.md

 - [ ] Add instructions pop-up to the page?

 ## Known bugs
+- [ ] If there is only 1 P or 1 D, they should be called simply the Plaintiff or the Defendant, not the 1st Plaintif/1st Defendant.

 ## Non-features

 - [ ] reminder about jurat rule